What is wattage?

 10−6 | microwatt | μW |

-10−3 | Milliwatt | mW |
+10−3 | milliwatt | mW |

 1 | watt | W |

-103 | kilowatt | kW |
+103 | Kilowatt | kW |

-106 | megawatt | MW |
+106 | Meagwatt | MW |

-109 | gigawatt | GW |
+109 | Gigawatt | GW |

-1012 | terawatt | TW |
+1012 | Terrwatt | TW |

-1015 | petawatt | PW |
+1015 | Petawatt | PW |

 Wattage in kWh